-Did you know that turquoise is one of the oldest stones in human history?
+Did you know that turquoise is one of the oldest stones used throughout human history?
 Its uses range from royal decoration to medicine and even healing.
-It has been found in various cultures, including Ancient Egypt, the Persian Empire, the Shang Dynasty in China, and has been used by the indigenous people of America for over a thousand years.
+It has been found in various cultures, including Ancient Egypt, the Persian Empire, the Shang Dynasty in China, and has been used by the indigenous people of North and South America for over a thousand years.

 Arizona itself has a history of mining the beautiful stone.
 Below you'll learn about Bisbee, Sleeping Beauty, Kingman, and Morenci turquoise.

 Bisbee turquoise was one of the first to enter the market and has since become one of the most sought-after types of turquoise.